Conditional Generation FAQ

 tabular

 Gretel’s ACTGAN dataset offers state of the art accuracy on tabular data as well as support for privacy filters.
 ACTGAN's conditional generation is based on rejection sampling, which samples from the model and then accepts generated values that match the user’s requested conditions.
 This means that ACTGAN should work well for conditionally sampling from up to a few categorical attributes (such as IDs, labels), but may fail to generate conditional data requests that rarely exist in the input data.
-ACTGAN can train and generat up to thousands of columns, with 10x less GPU memory consumption than other GAN based models, allowing it to run on much larger and more varied datasets.
+ACTGAN can train and generate up to thousands of columns, with 10x less GPU memory consumption than other GAN based models, allowing it to run on much larger and more varied datasets.
 Training a GAN can take minutes or hours depending on the dataset size, but generation is quite fast.

 LSTM